CirclesUBI/circles-iac/helm/circles-graphprotocol/README.md

 It also add an extra middlewares to avoid spamming to the range of private IPs from IPFS

-To upgrade any of the components please use `helm-upgrade.sh` but beforehand you need to get hold of the k8s configuration to connect to the cluster and make sure you are in the right context
+To upgrade any of the components please use `helm-upgrade-graph.sh` but beforehand you need to get hold of the k8s configuration to connect to the cluster and make sure you are in the right context.